 Then the first paragraph of note 3 on the word fills explains:

 “Christ, who is the infinite God without any limitation, is so great that He fills all things in all things.
 Such a great Christ needs the church to be His fullness for His complete expression.”

-No wonder God longs to have the church; through it He can be expressed!
-And His blueprint, His plan, for gaining the church includes each one of us.
+No wonder God longs to have the church.
+It’s through the church that He can be fully expressed!
+And His plan for gaining the church includes each one of us.
 God created us, saved us, and regenerated us for this.
 Today He’s mingling Himself more with us and working Himself into us for this.

 We’ve seen that the book of Ephesians reveals God has a heart’s desire that He purposed in Himself.
 Our sonship is part of this desire, and ultimately, God wants a full expression of Himself through the church, the Body of Christ.